CodeHarrington/Project-1/README.md

 ---
-## Issues found during site development
+## Other Issues found during site development

 ### Hero pics
 * I used a Youtube video to get the desired outcome with balancing the main hero photo with the 2 smaller ones and a trick I picked up at a slack study group.